bloeys/idc-docs/_GettingStarted/IDCPrefab.md

 description: Introduction

 content_markdown: |-
-  The Ingame Developer Console (IDC) is a super powerful and easy to use ingame terminal, which allows you to speed up your game development and even have cheats in your game!.
+  The Ingame Developer Console (IDC) is a super powerful and easy to use ingame console/terminal, which allows you to speed up your game's development, help with debugging, and even add cheats to your game!.

-  After registering your class with the IDC, you can turn your methods into IDC commands (called 'cmds') with full autocomplete and type checking with a single line of code!
+  After registering your C# classes with the IDC, you can turn methods into new console commands (called 'cmds') with full autocomplete and type checking using a single line of code!

   Your cmds can have any number of parameters and any parameter types, including classes and structs.
   On top of this, the IDC allows you to track and even change the values of variables through the 'Vars Window'.